HathorNetwork/rfcs/text/0000-p2p-identity.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 - We could use UDP instead of TCP for the transport protocol.
-This would increase the message exchange speed, however would increase the complexity of the code, because right now we are assuming that all messages arrive in the correct order (which is not true when using UDP).
+This would increase the message exchange throughput, however would increase the complexity of the code, because right now we are assuming that all messages arrive in the correct order (which is not true when using UDP).
 If we decide to use UDP we could use DTLS (Datagram Transport Layer Security) to use libssl over UDP;

 - We could use WebSocket instead of LineReceiver for the messaging protocol but the advantage is not real clear, so we've decided to keep the LineReceiver.